StereoPythonics/Tcp.Framing/README.md

 var output = await clientObjectStreamer.ReadAsyncEnumerable(new CancellationTokenSource().Token).Select(a => a.ExampleInt).ToListAsync(); //this example will hang
 ```

+Note: in order to use linq with IAsyncEnumerable, you will need to add nuget package ```System.Linq.Async```.

 ## TPL Dataflow
 TPL dataflow is magic and a great way of dealing with message flows asynchronously.
 Tcp.Framing.Dataflow exposes the following Sink/Source interfaces for message pipelining.